 The Invention of Fire Sprinklers

 Thanks to the invention of sprinkler systems, most warehouse fires are put out safely.
 Sprinklers have become one of the most effective ways to reduce the potential for damage and loss of life in a warehouse fire.
-Luckily the NFPA provides codes and standards which are used in over 50 countries, including the USA and Canada, to help facilitate the proper use of sprinklers.
+Luckily, the NFPA provides codes and standards that are used in over 50 countries, including the USA and Canada, to help facilitate the proper use of sprinklers.
 When you think about fire safety, it’s important to consider how your racking configuration can also impact the design and implementation of a sprinkler system.

 How Do Fire Sprinklers Work?